Fairfax Injury Lawyer Brien Roche Addresses Medicare Liens

 Providers Refusing to Bill Medicare

-Where this happens you need to refer them to Section 8.01-27.5.
-If they refuse to bill Medicare then they may lose their right to payment.
+Where this happens, you need to refer them to Va.
+Code § 8.01-27.5.
+If they refuse to bill Medicare, then they may lose their right to payment.

 Carriers Requiring Direct Payment

 In some instances, insurance carriers will require that they pay Medicare directly.
 It makes sense to fight that.
-If the carrier however is adamant, then request that they sign an indemnification agreement, agreeing to indemnify you from any liability in the event they don’t make the payment.
+If the carrier however is adamant, then request that they sign an indemnification agreement, agreeing to indemnify you from liability in the event they don’t make the payment.
+Make sure that the release expressly says that they will timely pay the lien, be responsible for any penalties associated with delays and that it confirms that the amount being paid is based upon the final demand letter and not the Conditional Payment Letter.

 Seeking Legal Help for Medicare Liens